ofux/Digger-Documentation/README.md

 To get support, join us on **Discord**: https://discord.gg/C2X6C6s

 Latest version of this documentation can be found here: https://ofux.github.io/Digger-Documentation/

-## About Unity 2019.3

-Unity 2019.3 comes with a new feature allowing to cleanly cut holes in the terrain.
-However, it does **not** create cave meshes for you.
-This is why Digger is a perfect companion of this new feature.

-Thanks to this new way to cut holes in the terrain surface, Digger has better performance, is more robust, works out of the box with NavMesh and works with Physics.Raycast (no need to use DiggerPhysics anymore).

-This is why **it is recommended to use Unity 2019.3 with Digger or Digger PRO**.

 ## How to thank the developer?